About Light Opera Works

-In its 34 seasons, LIGHT OPERA WORKS has presented 100 productions on its 1,000-seat Mainstage, and many intimate productions and concert performances on its Second Stage Concert Stage venues.
+In its 35 seasons, LIGHT OPERA WORKS has presented more than 100 productions on its 1,000-seat Mainstage, and many intimate productions and concert performances on its Second Stage Concert Stage venues.

 All productions are in English, with foreign works presented in carefully edited modern translations.
 Maximum scholarship is employed to preserve the original vocal and orchestral material, as well as the spirit of the original text whenever possible.
 All Mainstage productions feature a full orchestra with the original orchestrations.